-We saw a few of them lounging in the pond, while others walked a snail-like pace to their next destination.
+We saw a few of them lounging in the pond while others walked at a snail-like pace to their next destination.
 It’s a stress-free lifestyle for them.

-Your guide may also take you to see the lava tunnels which is on the same premise.
+Your guide may also take you to see the lava tunnels, which are on the same premise.
 Watch out for your head as the ceiling is low.

 Consider bringing a flashlight since the tunnel is dark.
-We loved the experience at Rancho Primicias and is a worthwhile trip to visit here.
+We loved the experience at Rancho Primicias, and it is a worthwhile trip to visit here.

 5. Enjoy a Spa Treatment at Zenia Spa

-If you’re on the Isle of Santa Cruz and need a day indoors after snorkeling or ocean swimming, I recommend a visit to Zenia Spa.
+If you’re on the Isle of Santa Cruz and need a day indoors after snorkeling or ocean swimming, I recommend visiting Zenia Spa.

-Zenia offers some of the best massage on the island.
+Zenia offers some of the best massages on the island.
 Their facilities and atmosphere are clean and calming, and my masseuse was quite professional.

 She asked not only what kind of massage I would like (after explaining the different options), but also wanted to know where I was having pain or issues so she could better focus on making me comfortable.

-Their services include not only massage therapy, but also custom facials, peeling, body wraps, body exfoliation, zen pedicure, manicures, and an after sun soothing wrap (this is especially popular among those who forgot to apply sunscreen at the beach the day before!).
+Their services include massage therapy and custom facials, peeling, body wraps, body exfoliation, zen pedicure, manicures, and an after-sun soothing wrap (this is especially popular among those who forgot to apply sunscreen at the beach the day before!).

 The spa is near the Darwin Research Center.
-Massages start at $45 USD.
+Massages start at USD 45.

 6. Get a drink at Bongo Bar

-If you want to drink with locals and tourist alike, Bongo Bar is the place to go.
+If you want to drink with locals and tourists alike, Bongo Bar is the place to go.
 I’ve been told they offer the best sushi in the Galapagos Islands.

 Let me know how you liked it.
 Unfortunately, I couldn’t try it myself.